 Delegated Proof-of-Stake Consensus Algorithm

 The Delegated Proof of Stake or DPoS consensus algorithm leverages the concept of a voting system.
 In a DPoS system, delegates vote for desired validators for supporting the consensus state of new blocks.
-The validators also take care of validating transactions alongside maintenance of the blockchain network.
+The validators also take care of validating transactions alongside the maintenance of the blockchain network.

 At the same time, the delegates also receive incentives in the form of transaction fees.
 The DPoS blockchain algorithm is basically a democratized version of the PoS consensus algorithm.
 It can provide the advantages of managing higher transaction volume alongside faster confirmation times.

 Proof of Elapsed Time Consensus Algorithm